Fieldfare Factfile

 Fieldfare diet and food

-Food includes worms, slugs, snails and insects, though in the winter and especially when the ground is frozen or covered in snow a switch is immediately made to berries and fruit.
+The food of Fieldfares includes worms, slugs, snails and insects, though in the winter and especially when the ground is frozen or covered in snow, a switch is immediately made to berries and fruit.
 Fieldfares do not normally take food put out in gardens, though the one exception is apples which they will readily eat.
 In fact, if there’s snow on the ground and Fieldfares in the area, then putting out 20 half apples on the ground with the flesh side up will often result in 20 Fieldfares feeding on them – or a mix of Fieldfares and Redwings.

 Frequently Asked Questions